HBO Max: Rebrand as Max

-When announcing the merged service, Zaslav did not immediately indicate whether it would continue to carry the HBO brand; he stated that HBO was one of the "great crown jewels of the company", and would "always be the beacon and the ultimate brand that stands for the best of television quality".
-In early-December 2022, it was reported by CNBC via inside sources that the unified platform was being developed under the codename "BEAM", and that multiple names were being considered—including simply "Max".
-The service is expected to be revealed in an event on April 12, 2023.
-In February 2023, Zaslav stated that WBD no longer planned to shut down Discovery+, stating that it was profitable, and that its subscribers were "very happy with the product offering".
+During an earnings call in August 2022, WBD head of Global Streaming and Interactive JB Perrette revealed that Discovery+ and HBO Max would merge "next Summer", with the unified service launching first in the United States, and rolled out to other markets beginning in late-2023.
+When announcing the merged service, Zaslav did not immediately indicate whether it would continue to carry the HBO brand.
+He stated that HBO was one of the "great crown jewels of the company" and would "always be the beacon and the ultimate brand that stands for the best of television quality".
+In early-December 2022, it was reported by CNBC via inside sources that multiple names were being considered—including simply "Max".